-As the natural product market continues to expand, it is critical to understand and protect the ecosystems where the plants that produce these oils grow.
+As the natural product market continues to expand, it is critical to understand and protect the ecosystems where medicinal and aromatic plants grow.
 Sustainability is a process comprised of identifying steps that lead to more resilient and diverse natural and human systems.